How to Date an Agent:

 How can you make their circumstances so bad they don’t have time to cry or whine and are forced into making an unsafe decision?
 What is the most unexpected choice they can make when they are out of options—cross everything off your list the reader might be expecting.
 Make sure it’s a proactive choice rather than a passive one.

-2. Check out our articles on male and female characterization for more ideas on building compelling characters, and the choices they face, from the ground up.
+2. Check out our articles on male and female characterization for more ideas on building compelling characters, and the choices they face.
+(If you’re not signed up for our email tips, we’ve got the best subscriber-only resources on character building–tons of them.
+Coming your way if you sign up to get the additional download freebies below.)

 Do this, and the next agent your characters meet will find themselves head over heels.